nhsconnect/NHS-Booking-API/pages/explore/search_free_slots.md

 ## _include parameters ##

-Provider systems **MUST** support the following include parameters.
-However, if a resource is not supported, then only supported resources **MUST** be returned, rather than an error:
+Provider systems **SHOULD** support the following include parameters.
+However, if a resource is not supported, then only supported resources **MUST** be returned, rather than an error.

+Consumer systems should not expect all resources to be returned.
+If the resource is not supported by the provider, then the resource will simply not be returned and no error will be displayed.

 ### Parameter format ###

-Parameter values for both _include and _revinclude have three parts, separated by a : character:
+Parameter values for both `_include` and `_revinclude` have three parts, separated by a `:` character:

 - The name of the source resource from which the join comes
 - The name of the search parameter which must be of type reference